iamnikitaa/iamnikitaa/README.md

 - 🎨 **Web Wizardry** with Svelte, React, Tailwind CSS & more!
 - 🤖 **AI Adventures** in data analytics, chatbots, and recommendation systems.
 - 🌱 Always **learning** & growing in **DSA** and **Python**!
-- 🛠 Building projects for startups, universities, healthcare, and freelancing platforms.
+- 🛠 Building projects for startups, universities, healthcare, and freelancing platforms

-### 🍄 Fun Facts About Me:
-- 🎶 Music is my forever jam.
-- 🌈 I thrive in pastel themes (yes, I have a thing for aesthetics! 💖).

 ### 🌐 Let's Connect:
 - 💼 [LinkedIn](#linkedin.com/in/nikita-kumari-09bb85262)